 The open-source nature of OpenJDK allows developers to contribute to its development, fostering innovation and rapid improvement.

-However, it’s worth noting that long-term support (LTS) for OpenJDK is typically shorter than for Oracle Java, with most versions supported for about three years.
+However, it’s worth noting that long-term support (LTS) for OpenJDK is typically shorter than for Oracle Java.
+Most versions are supported for about three years.

 Java Long-Term Support (LTS)

-Java Long-Term Support (LTS) denotes versions of the Java programming language provided with extended support from Oracle.
+Java Long-Term Support (LTS) refers to versions of the Java programming language that receive extended support from Oracle.
 LTS versions are typically released every three years.

 They are designed to provide a stable and secure platform for enterprises and other users who require long-term stability in their software environments.